EthanZ16/weather_app/README.md

 ▪ Project Manager + Software Designer<br>
 ▪ Responsible for overall project planning, requirement analysis, architecture design and team coordination.
 Formulate the development plan, allocate tasks and ensure that the project is completed on time<br>
 ▪ portion:
-   -Complete some source codes
+   - Complete some source codes
-   -Design the main structure of the web page
+   - Design the main structure of the web page
-   -Improve the readme file
+   - Improve the readme file

  ◦SHEN YAOYI<br>
 ▪ Project Manager + Software Designer and Maintainer:<br>